mahafuz/product-quotation-for-woocommerce/README.md

 === Product Quotation - Request a Quote for WooCommerce ===

 Contributors: mahfuz01
+Tags: request a quote button, woocommerce request for quote, woocommerce request a quote shortcode, request a quote, quote, YITH, woocommerce, shop, ecommerce, e-commerce, quotations, request for quote, rfq, raq, proposal, ask an estimate, budget, email quote
-Tags: request a quote, email quote, quotations, invoice, RFQ, RAQ, proposal Requires at least: 4.0
+Requires at least: 6.0
 Tested up to: 6.3
 Stable tag: 2.0.5
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-## Description
+=== Description ===

 **Enable customers to request quotations for products and seek pricing and order information through a streamlined Quotation form.**

-Empower your customers to gather product quotations by incorporating a quote button for each product, enabling users to compile products within a Quotation Cart and submit the quotation form with their queries.
-This plugin also provides the option to conceal the quotation button on single product pages or shop pages.
-Store owners will receive quote request emails and can respond with customized quotes.
+Make it easy for your customers to request product quotations by adding a dedicated "Request a Quote" button to each product.
+This special feature lets users effortlessly gather their chosen products in a customized Quotation Cart, simplifying the process of submitting detailed quote requests.
+You also have the flexibility to show or hide the quotation button on individual product pages or throughout your entire shop.
+When customers make quote requests, store owners will receive prompt email notifications, allowing them to respond with personalized quotes that cater to each customer's specific requirements.
+This integrated functionality not only enhances the user experience but also promotes effective communication between customers and store owners.

 ### Product Quotation - Request a Quote for WooCommerce